wevoice/wesub/docs/api.rst

 Parameters:

   * `video_url` : The url for the video.
-Any url that Universal Subtitles accepts will work here.
+Any url that Amara accepts will work here.
 You can send the URL for a file (e.g. http:///www.example.com/my-video.ogv) , or a link to one of our accepted providers (youtube, vimeo, dailymotion, blip.tv)
   * `title` : The title for the video
   * `description` : About this video
   * `duration` : Duration in seconds